paolchol/E-OBS-SWB2/Python/Wikis/RechargeCalc_wiki.md

 ## Introduction

-What this class does
+### What this class does
+It calculates a total groundwater recharge starting from three possible components: meteoric, irrigation and urban.
+The meteoric recharge has to be provided as a NetCDF output file of SWB2 [link to SWB2 reference].

 ### 0. Set up your input files

 In the folder *./Data/Calcolo_ricarica_irrigua/template* in this repository you can find the templates needed to be able to use the RechargeCalc class.
 The files are in the CSV format and should remain in that format.
 To modify them you can use a spreadsheet software as MS Excel or LibreOffice Calc, then save them as CSV being sure that the separator is the comma.
 Below the instructions on how to fill them.
+It is important that the original name remains in the final file you create.
+For example *"indicatori_v1.csv"* is ok, but *"ind_v1.csv"* will not work.
+The folder where you save the input files should not have files with duplicated names, as the class will then load only the first one (e.g. *"indicatori_v1.csv"* and *"indicatori_v2.csv"* should not be in the same folder).

 *indicatori.csv*
 | Variable | Description |